 African elephants have straighter or concave-shaped backs, whereas Asian elephants have convex-shaped backs.

 The skin of Asian elephants is smoother than that of African elephants.
-African elephants have more wrinkled and grayish skin than Asian elephants.
+African elephants have more wrinkled skin.
+Also Asian elephants can have more body hair.

 African bush elephants are the largest among all elephant species, followed by Asian elephants.
 Male African bush elephants are taller than 3 meters and can weigh more than 8 tonnes.
 African forest elephants are smaller than most Asian elephants but can still weigh more than 4 tonnes.